A great taboo – a marriage breaker

 It is NOT the same as sex drive.
 For instance, a person that are taking medicines for impotence will not get a boost in their libido.
 Sexual stimulation or arousal, physical or mental, is still required for the erection to take place.
 However, the treatment increases the chances of getting a sufficient erection to have sex provided the sexdrive and stimulation is there.
 The medicine will not lead to a completely random erection without any stimulation whatsoever.

 Inability of a couple to have children.
 It’s NOT possible to guess what the reason is.
 It could be conditions in anyone of the partners and it could be conditions in both.
 Proper assessment and investigation are required to establish the cause of infertility.

-A divorce and re-marriage or a second marriage will NOT solve the problem for the man’s part if infertility is due to some condition with him.
+A divorce, re-marriage or second marriage will NOT solve the problem, if infertility is a problem related to the man.